zenntenn/IdrisLibs/README.md

 This repository is an attempt at restructuring the code developed for the computation of Sequential Decision Problems (SDPs) in [SeqDecProbs](https://github.com/nicolabotta/SeqDecProbs) into a collection of Idris Libraries.
 Some related Agda code is available in [patrikja/SeqDecProb_Agda](https://github.com/patrikja/SeqDecProb_Agda).

+## Type checking

 With Idris-dev-ff776da, you should be able to type check all the basic libraries with "make libs" in the top-level repository.